Chapter Seven

 Associational standing is not especially controversial.
 Should it be?
 If Article III really requires that the plaintiff have suffered an injury in fact, so the Sierra Club cannot challenge a project destroying a pristine forest, how is the defect cured because it has members who are injured?
 Any relief may benefit the member, but it is awarded to the organization and it is the organization that can enforce it.
 That formal argument may be overwhelmed by practical consideration that the individual member could just sue on her own behalf, though the suit is initiated, directed, and lawyered by the organization.

 Some worry that the tool might get out of hand.
 The Association of American Retired Persons (AARP) has 38 million members and its stated mission is “empower people to choose how they live as they age.”
-What lawsuit could it not bring?
+Is there any lawsuit it could not bring?

 The Supreme Court has never seriously revisited Hunt, which is now almost half a century old.
 But Justice Thomas thinks it should do so.
 In FDA v.
 Alliance for Hippocratic Medicine, 602 U.S. 367 (2024), a unanimous Court held that individual doctors opposed to abortion did not have standing to challenge the FDA’s approval of mifepristone.
 The mere desire to make mifepristone less available was not an injury in fact, and possible downstream conscience and economic injuries to the doctors were too speculative and attenuated to satisfy causation requirements.
 The Alliance of Hippocratic Medicine lacked standing in its own right for want of an injury in fact (like the Sierra Club) and could not sue on behalf of its members because they lacked standing.
 Writing for himself only, Justice Thomas took on the whole idea of associational standing.
 Excerpts follow.